dustedmtl/lastu/docs/USERGUIDE.md

 The functions below use the Windows platforms keys.
 For macos, substitute `Cmd` for `Ctrl`.

-A new window can be created with `Ctrl-N` (which copies the query and results from the currently active window) or `Shift-Ctrl-N`, which opens a new empty window.
+A new window can be created with `Ctrl-N`, which copies the query and results from the currently active window, or `Shift-Ctrl-N`, which opens a new empty window.
 Queries from an input file list can be done with `Ctrl-I`.

 There are three ways to export/copy information: With `Ctrl-S` you can export to file (csv/tsv/xlsx) and `Ctrl-E` copies all of the results to the clipboard.
 You can also individually select rows, columns or cells and copy them to clipboard with the standard `Ctrl-C` shortcut.